ofelcan164/API/sections/quick_links.md

 }
 ```

-Required parameters are purpose and asset_id.
-All other parameters are optional.
-If the quick link "processing" flag is
-true, then then the image hasn't finished resizing yet.
-It will not be ready to download until "processing" is false.
-You can
-poll every few seconds (we recommend every 5 seconds), to see if the quick link is ready for viewing yet.
+If the quick link "processing" flag is true, then the image hasn't finished resizing or converting yet.
+It will not be ready to use until "processing" is false.
+You can poll every few seconds (we recommend every 5 seconds), to see if the quick link is ready for viewing yet.

 Delete Quick Link
 -----------------